Utrecht: Economy

 Production industry constitutes a small part of the economy of Utrecht.
 The economy of Utrecht depends for a large part on the several large institutions located in the city.
 It is the centre of the Dutch railway network and the location of the head office of Nederlandse Spoorwegen.
-ProRail is headquartered in De Inktpot (The Inkwell), the largest brick building in the Netherlands (the "UFO" featured on its façade stems from an art program in 2000).
+ProRail is headquartered in De Inktpot (The Inkwell), the largest brick building in the Netherlands (the "UFO" featured on its façade stems from an art programme in 2000).
 Rabobank, a large bank, has its headquarters in Utrecht.

 Utrecht is also informally considered the "capital" of the Dutch games industry.
 It was named by Business Finland in 2023 as one of several capitals for the European games industry as a whole.
 Utrecht's influence in this field was caused by video game development courses at its universities, which were the first such courses in Europe when launched in 2002.
-Since 2008 Utrecht has also been home to the studio incubator program Dutch Game Garden, which has launched a number of studios in the area.
-By 2014 the program had created 200 jobs.
+Since 2008 Utrecht has also been home to the studio incubator programme Dutch Game Garden, which has launched a number of studios in the area.
+By 2014 the programme had created 200 jobs.
 Utrecht is also home to Nixxes Software (a PlayStation Studios subsidiary) as well as Sokpop Collective.